 One such industry that was able to adapt quickly to the new normal was that of insurance state licensure.
 There are two main reasons that insurance licensing was able to adapt quickly:

 - The nature of insurance exams

 Here, we discuss how the combination of both these factors created the perfect storm and allowed the insurance sector to thrive.

 Insurance as a Market Driver

 In uncertain times, people and businesses need more protection than ever, so it’s important to keep testing readily available for regulators in order to continue to provide needed insurance resources to customers.
 States were able to adapt and come up with ways to allow the insurance industry to keep testing.
-Some states were forced to issue temporary licences and some issued extensions to existing licences, but those that had already adopted remote testing didn’t need to do so.
+Some states were forced to issue temporary licenses and some issued extensions to existing licenses, but those that had already adopted remote testing didn’t need to do so.
 Remote testing allowed many states to continue growing their programs even under these adverse market conditions, with Washington State OIC being one of those.
 Read more about their program here.

 A.D.
 Banker and Company released a blog post that is updated daily as state regulators announce updates and changes, including remote testing.

 The main critical move that was adopted by regulators was to utilize a multi-channel approach to licensing.
 The test center mode of exam delivery has been at the forefront of the state licensing market, and for good reason.
 As online testing has rapidly evolved, more and more regulators were shifting to this multi-channel approach.
 With the widespread closure of test centers during the COVID-19 outbreak, many regulators were forced to stop testing.
 However, those that had already adopted an online method of delivering exams were at an advantage and were able to continue to do so.